Where Are The School Nurses?

 “School nurses are the medical person who can catch things they see in students that educators will miss, but because of the declining education budgets across the country, school districts often have to decide between having a teacher in the classroom or a school nurse for their building,” said Margaret Cellucci, spokeswoman for the National Association of School Nurses.
 “It really becomes a difficult choice for districts to have to make.”

 The choice can have dire consequences.
-According to Melissa Sporn, a psychologist in Fairfax County, Va., there have been a rising number of teenagers as young as thirteen coming in for therapy.
+According to Melissa Sporn, a psychologist in Fairfax County, Va., there has been a rising number of teenagers as young as 13 coming in for therapy.

 That makes the job of school nurses more critical and a frontline position in identifying potential problems at the very time their numbers are in decline.

 The population of school nurses has been dropping steadily.
 Speaking to the Urban Health Media Project, a veteran school nurse in Connecticut who declined to be identified because she had not cleared it with superiors, said she has been in the profession 14 years working in K-12 schools.
 She explained the student populations of those schools ranged in the thousands, and she was the only nurse on staff.